HOW YOUR SUPPORT HELPS

 Since 1993, United Energy Around the Bay has supported The Smith Family in raising funds to help children in need break the cycle of disadvantage through education.

 For 1 in 6 children in australia are growing up in disadvantage, it can limit their choices, opportunities and outcomes in life.
 Investing in their education delivers long-term positive benefits for them, their family and potentially generations to come.

 All funds raised by Around the Bay riders will help to provide these children with practical essentials like school books, shoes, bags, uniforms and the support they need to keep up at school and realise their full potential.

 Thank you for your support

-In the last year our work reached more than 124,000 disadvantaged children and families in 94 communities across Australia.*ACOSS & SPRC (2016) Poverty in Australia, 2016, Australian Council of Social Services, Sydney.
+In the last year our work reached more than 174,000 disadvantaged children and families in 94 communities across Australia.